... aka: 靈幻祖師

 One of the first hopping vampire horror comedies out of the gate after the massive success of the previous year's MR. VAMPIRE (1985) meant this was a moderate success in its home country.
 It was also released in Japan and Thailand, though I don't believe there's ever been a legit U.S. release.
 The only DVD releases appear to be bootlegs.

 The director (born Wong Hoi Ming) is best known as a fantasy and horror novelist using the name Huang Ying.
 Many of his books were adapted for the screen through the 80s by Shaw Brothers (Bat Without Wings, Portrait in Crystal, The Enchantress, The Roving Swordsman...) and he also served as a screenwriter, producer and director on a number of films.
-Encounters of the Spooky Kind (1980) and the aforementioned Mr. Vampire were the two of the biggest hits he helped write.
+Encounters of the Spooky Kind (1980) and the aforementioned Mr. Vampire were the two biggest hits he helped write.
 In 1991 he died of a stroke at the age of just 35.